Outcast Fishing Charters OBX

 Greater Amberjack

-Greater amberjack are heavyweight contenders in our offshore waters.
-These bruisers average around 40 pounds but can top 100.
-You'll find them near wrecks, reefs, and other structure in deeper water, usually 60-240 feet.
-Spring and early summer are peak seasons as they move in to spawn.
-Anglers love AJs for their brutal strength – be ready for a serious workout.
-They're also good eating, but be aware of size limits.
-Live bait like blue runners works great, or try vertical jigging with heavy metal jigs.
-Here's a tip: when you hook one, get it away from the structure fast or it'll break you off.
-These fish fight dirty, so come prepared with heavy tackle and a strong back!
+Greater amberjack are bruisers that'll test your stamina.
+These powerful fish average around 40 pounds but can top 100.
+Look for them around offshore wrecks and reefs in 60-240 feet of water.
+Spring and fall are prime seasons as they migrate.
+Anglers love AJs for their sheer strength - hook into one and you're in for a workout.
+They're not the best eating, but the fight more than makes up for it.
+Live bait like blue runners works great, or try jigging with heavy metal lures.
+My tip: when you hook up, get the fish away from the structure fast or it'll break you off.
+Once you've got it in open water, settle in for a long battle.
+These fish don't give up easy!

 Greater Amberjack